LinkedInLearning/ChromeDevTools-2816036/README.md

 # Web Portfolio Projects: API-Based Chrome Developer Tool
-This is the repository for the LinkedIn Learning course [Web Portfolio Projects: API-Based Chrome Developer Tool].
+This is the repository for the LinkedIn Learning course 'Web Portfolio Projects: API-Based Chrome Developer Tool'.
 The full course is available on [LinkedIn Learning](https://www.linkedin.com/learning/).

 ## Course Description
 Spice up your portfolio by combining two critical skills: APIs calls and tool creation.
 Learn how to build Chrome DevTools that interact with the Glo Board API.